Understand npm concepts

 - depcheck check your npm module for unused dependencies.

-- Taze is a modern cli tool that keeps your deps fresh.
+- taze is a modern cli tool that keeps your deps fresh.
 No installation required —

-for interactive.- npm-check-updates upgrades your
+npx taze.- npm-check-updates upgrades your

-dependencies to the latest versions, ignoring specified versions.- Npm Burst tracks statistics of released npm packages and installed version counts.
+package.jsondependencies to the latest versions, ignoring specified versions.- Npm Burst tracks statistics of released npm packages and installed version counts.

 npm ls

-(aliases: list, la, ll) list dependencies that have been installed to node_modules
+npm ls (aliases: list, la, ll) list dependencies that have been installed to node_modules.
+It throws an error for discrepancies between package.json and its lock file.

 What do “idealTree” and “reify” mean in the context of npm?

-is the representation of the actual packages on disk.During lockfile validation, npm compares the inventory of package items in the tree that is about to be installed (
+AnidealTreeis the tree of package data that we intend to install.actualTreeis the representation of the actual packages on disk.During lockfile validation, npm compares the inventory of package items in the tree that is about to be installed (

-is diffed against the actual tree, and then the nodes from the ideal tree are extracted onto disk.
-At the end ofreify()
+idealTreeis diffed against the actual tree, and then the nodes from the ideal tree are extracted onto disk.
+At the end ofreify(), the ideal tree is copied toactualTree, since then it reflects the actual state of thenode_modulesfolder.

 dependencies, devDependencies and peerDependencies